dobobaie/real-threads/README.md

 # Nthread JS
-Create real thread in Node Js
+Create real thread in Node Js from a lambda, file or external app

 ## Install